High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models

 In this paper, we introduce a novel high-dimensional high-frequency regression estimation procedure which can accommodate the sparse and time-varying coefficient processes.
 To model the high-frequency data, we employ diffusion processes whose stochastic difference equations have a time series regression structure.
-We also assume that the coefficient beta process $\bbeta_t$ follows a diffusion process.
-In this paper, the parameter of interest is the integrated beta, $\int_{0}^1 \bbeta_t dt$.
-To handle the curse of dimensionality, we assume that the beta processes are sparse, and to account for the sparsity of the time-varying beta process, we employ the Dantzig selector procedure \citep{candes2007dantzig}.
-Specifically, due to the time-varying phenomena, we cannot estimate the integrated beta directly, and so we first estimate the instantaneous (or local) betas using the time-localized Dantzig selector procedure, based on the definition of $\bbeta_t$.
-Then, to mitigate the bias coming from the regularization of the Dantzig selector, we propose a debiasing scheme and estimate the integrated beta with the debiased Dantzig instantaneous beta.
-With the debiasing scheme, we can obtain more accurate estimators in terms of the element-wise convergence rate; however, the estimated integrated beta is not sparse.
-Thus, to accommodate the sparsity, we further regularize the estimated integrated beta.
+We also assume that the coefficient process $\bbeta_t$ follows a diffusion process.
+In this paper, the parameter of interest is the integrated coefficient, $\int_{0}^1 \bbeta_t dt$, that represents the average relationship between variables.
+To handle the curse of dimensionality, we assume that the coefficient processes are sparse, and to account for the sparsity of the time-varying coefficient process, we employ the Dantzig selector procedure \citep{candes2007dantzig}.
+Specifically, due to the time-varying phenomena, we cannot estimate the integrated coefficient directly, and so we first estimate the instantaneous (or local) coefficients using the time-localized Dantzig selector procedure, based on the definition of $\bbeta_t$.
+Alternatively, a LASSO-type estimator can be used instead of the Dantzig selector, as demonstrated in \citet{shin2023robust}, who builds on this study by incorporating robustness against heavy-tailed data distributions.
+It is worth mentioning that \citet{shin2023robust} wrote the paper based on the estimation structure of our paper, and their main contribution is to handle heavy-tailed distribution and to extend the estimation structure to the LASSO-type.
+Then, to mitigate the bias coming from the regularization of the Dantzig selector, we propose a debiasing scheme and estimate the integrated coefficient with the debiased Dantzig instantaneous coefficients.
+With the debiasing scheme, we can obtain more accurate estimators in terms of the elementwise convergence rate; however, the estimated integrated coefficient is not sparse.
+Thus, to accommodate the sparsity, we further regularize the estimated integrated coefficient.
 We call this Thresholding dEbiased Dantzig (TED).
+To our best knowledge, this is the first paper that handles a high-dimensional integrated time-varying coefficient based on high-frequency data.
 We also establish its asymptotic properties.